ZixianTAN/Espresso_LU/docs/index.md

----
-title: Welcome
-layout: home
----

-# Computational Chemisty - First-Principles Calculations Notes and Tutorials
+# First-Principles Modelling Notes and Tutorials

 > Notes and tutorials on **first-principles modelling** using **Quantum ESPRESSO**.
 > Designed for postgraduate students and researchers in **computational chemistry at Lancaster University**.